mdkrustev/modal-notificator/index.md

-# modal-notificator
+---
+isBookIndex: true
+---

+---
+title: ModalNotificator
-Modal notifications with action buttons

-ModalNotificator creates a popup message in a different style as required.
+description: Modal notifications with action buttons, creates a popup message in a different style as required.
 By using the simple function modalNotificator you get everything immovable in one single javascript file.
 You can apply properties to change the interface.

-Here are some examples.
+# Introduction: Technical Documentation for ModalNotificator

+Simple example how to use it:
 <button onclick="modalNotificator({
 title: 'Success message',
 message: 'This is a success message that was fired',